EFSA CONTAM 2009 — Cadmium in Food

 Implications

-- App: the 140,000-sample occurrence dataset and the food-group contribution breakdowns seed high-confidence ingredient-level contamination profiles for cereals, leafy vegetables, root vegetables, potatoes, nuts, oilseeds, pulses, meat and offal, fish, molluscs, chocolate, and mushrooms.
-These should be attached as ingredient pages and their
+- Occurrence base: the 140,000-sample EU occurrence dataset and the food-group contribution breakdowns are a high-confidence input for ingredient-level cadmium contamination profiles across cereals, leafy vegetables, root vegetables, potatoes, nuts, oilseeds, pulses, meat, offal, fish, molluscs, chocolate, and mushrooms when synthesis runs.

 Provenance notes